ThanushaSagadevan/Spotify-Data-Analysis-using-Python/README.md

 Everyone listens to music all day.
 Even I am hooked to music.
 I need music no matter which activity I do .

-Iam sharing an Exploratory Data Analysis and Data Visualization of the data from Spotify using Python
+Iam sharing an Exploratory Data Analysis and Data Visualization of the data from Spotify using Python.

+## INTRODUCTION TO SPOTIFY ##

+Spotify is a music streaming and media service where you can listen to worldwide pieces of music and